 For Operators utilizing ITU-T Rec.
 M.1400, Operator ID or ITU Carrier Code (ICC) is mandatory in the revised Layer 1 structure to identify route terminations, beginning 1 January 2004.
 An ICC is mandatory for interconnections between operators in different countries and different operators in the same country.
-This code is used in Rec.
+This code is used in ITU-T Rec.
 M.1400 Layer 1 records to uniquely identify route terminations as well as for the purpose of an Operator registering its interconnecting Operators.

-In order to develop a listing of ICCs that may be used to identify the interconnecting operators in Rec.
+In order to develop a listing of ICCs that may be used to identify the interconnecting operators in ITU-T Rec.
 M.1400 records, as explained in ITU-T Rec.
 M.1400, national regulatory authorities are requested to provide the validated codes and related information for both international and domestic operators directly to the TSB using the following form.

-Company full name:
+1. Company full name:

 (the name of operator)

-Company Code:
+2. Company Code:

-(the code by which the op (A-Z or numeric (0-9)), six operator/service provider w provided it fits the definition or less in ithin each length a nd shall be e a uniqu e identifie er of a network
+(the code by which the operator wishes to identify itself.
+This code shall be alphabetic (A-Z or numeric (0-9)), six or less in length and shall be a unique identifier of a network operator/service provider within each country.
+This code may be one that is in use today, provided it fits the definition).

-Company official address:
+3. Company official address:

-Contact point:
+4. Contact point:

-F Tel.: +
+Tel.: +

+Fax: +

 E-mail: